JavierJF/SignalLibrary/README.md

 SignalLibrary
 =============

-##INDEX
+##Index

  1. Summary:
-      Resume the content of this Library and his purpose.
+     * Resume the content of this Library and his purpose.

  2. Priorities:
-      List of priorities that will be followed in the development of this library.
-We hope this will give users early knowledge of when they will have access to some key features they might be interested in.
+     * List of priorities that will be followed in the development of this
+     * library.
+We hope this will give users early knowledge of when they will
+     * have access to some key features they might be interested in.

  3. Acknowledgments:
+     * Thanks to severals communities.

  4. Special Thanks: